Speakers' Corner, Singapore: Background and establishment

 Singapore's political model has been described as a representative democracy, and Singaporeans have constitutional rights to freedom of speech and assembly under Articles 14(1)(a) and (b) of the Constitution of the Republic of Singapore.
 The constitutional rights to free speech and assembly extend only to Singapore citizens.
 Hence, the Singapore Court of Appeal has held that non-citizens enjoy only common law free speech.
 Articles 14(1)(a) and (b) are then subject to Articles 14(2)(a) and (b) which allow Parliament to impose, by law, restrictions on the rights to freedom of speech and assembly.
 The grounds for restrictions are, for freedom of speech, Singapore's security, friendly relations with other states, public order, public morality, protecting parliamentary privilege, defamation, contempt of court and incitement to any criminal offence; and for freedom of assembly, public order only.
 These restrictions made it a lengthy and difficult process to obtain the licence required to address a public gathering.

-In response to these free speech concerns, Speakers' Corner was created as local adaptation of the Speakers' Corner in Hyde Park, London, in 2000.
-In a 1999 interview with New York Times columnist William Safire, the Prime Minister Goh Chok Tong said the idea had first been suggested by the Senior Minister Lee Kuan Yew, but Goh felt that it was not yet the right time to set it up.
+In response to these free speech concerns, Speakers' Corner was created as local adaptation of the Speakers' Corner in Hyde Park, London.
+In a 1999 interview with New York Times columnist William Safire, Singapore's Prime Minister Goh Chok Tong attributed the idea to Senior Minister Lee Kuan Yew, but Goh felt that it was not yet the right time to set it up.
 The following year, the Government decided to go ahead despite its fear of potential public disorder, as the idea enjoyed widespread support from the public and civil society groups.
-During a Parliamentary debate on the issue on 25 April 2000, opposition Member of Parliament Joshua Benjamin Jeyaretnam asked the Minister for Home Affairs Wong Kan Seng whether this was a "mere show" or whether the Government was serious about promoting free speech in Singapore.
+During a parliamentary debate on the issue on 25 April 2000, opposition Member of Parliament (MP) J. B. Jeyaretnam asked the Wong Kan Seng, the Minister for Home Affairs. whether this was a "mere show" or whether the Government was serious about promoting free speech in Singapore.
 If the latter, he asked if the Minister would agree to an open debate with the Workers' Party of Singapore outside Parliament.
 In response, Wong said there was nothing to prevent Jeyaretnam from making a speech at Speakers' Corner, but that the public forum for a proper policy debate was in Parliament: